IHE/ITI.Topologies/WTF.md

 Within each community, there exists a pair of gateways that are used to exchange data across community boundaries.
 The Initiating Gateway is used by members within a community to send messages to actors outside of the community.
 The Responding Gateway is the access point for actors outside of the community to access services within the community.
-These Actors are logically separate, but can be combined into a single system at the discression of the implementer.
+These Actors are logically separate, but can be combined into a single system at the discretion of the implementer.

 This pattern was established in the [XCPD](https://profiles.ihe.net/ITI/TF/Volume1/ch-27.html) and [XCA](https://profiles.ihe.net/ITI/TF/Volume1/ch-18.html) Profiles, but can be applied to other environments as well.